-For the last few days I have had unshakeable thoughts on Nehemiah, so I picked up my bible and started reading his story.
-There are many ways God speaks.
-One of those ways is through continuous nudging or those unshakeable thoughts of a scripture verse, word, phrase, picture, name, person etc. This is God's way of saying, "Hey, I need to talk to you!"
-Unshakeable thoughts are a simple, yet effective way that God uses to covey a message.
+For the last few days, I have experienced unshakeable thoughts on Nehemiah.
+So I picked up my bible and started reading his story.
+I am sure you have experienced the many ways God speaks.
+One way is through continuous nudging or unshakeable thoughts connected to a scripture verse, word, phrase, picture, name, person etc. If you have these experiences you understand it is God's way of saying, "Hey, I need to talk to you!"
+Unshakeable thoughts are a simple, yet effective way God uses to covey a message.

 Key 1.
 Recognize Your Assignment